 Loreto Baja California, Mexico Travel Guide

 Loreto's desert climate brings distinct seasons, each with advantages.
-Loreto experiences a dry climate, characterized by dry conditions and significant temperature swings between seasons.
+Loreto experiences a dry climate, marked by lack of rain and significant temperature swings between seasons.

 Shoulder Season (May-June, October): These months offer a balance.
 Good weather, with fewer crowds than the high season, and potentially lower prices for trips and lodging.
 May gives excellent water visibility for snorkeling and diving prior to the hottest months arrive.
 October sees temperatures begin to drop, and the water remains pleasantly warm, making it good for swimming.
 The Start of may can still bring some wind, potentially impacting boat tours.
 Late June starts to get very hot.
 October might still carry a residual risk of cyclones.